External Credit Ratings and Bank Lending

 39 Pages Posted: 20 Nov 2017 Last revised: 30 Aug 2018

 We study how third-party rating information influences firms' access to bank financing and real outcomes.
 We exploit a refinement in the rating scale that occurred in France in 2004.
-The new rules made some firms upgraded relative to others within each rating class.
-We find that upgraded firms enjoy greater and cheaper access to bank credit.
-Such effects are stronger the higher the cost for banks to screen the borrowing firms.
-Thanks to the greater access to credit, upgraded firms reduce their reliance on equity, increase their investment and hiring, and are less likely to fail.
-Overall, our findings uncover a new bank lending technology whereby banks rely on indicators based on hard and soft information produced by a third-party entity.
+The new rules made some firms within each rating class receive a positive rating surprise.
+We find that such firms enjoy greater and cheaper access to bank credit.
+In particular, they obtain more credit from previously less informed lenders, and start new bank relationships more easily.
+Consequently, they rely on equity to a lower extent and invest more.
+These findings suggest that credit ratings help reducing the hold-up problem and increase competition among banks.

-Keywords: Credit Ratings, Banks, Lending Technology, Corporate Financing, Real Effects
+Keywords: Credit Ratings, Banks, Lending Technology, Corporate Financing, Real Effects, Hold-up problem

 Suggested Citation: Suggested Citation